-That’s right; researchers have taken a long hard look at the ramifications of a sedentary lifestyle and concluded that your favorite chair could be your worse enemy.
-The term NEAT – an acronym for Non-Exercise Activity Thermogenesis – was coined by Dr. James Levine, a Mayo Clinic obesity researcher.
+That’s right; researchers have taken a long hard look at the ramifications of a sedentary lifestyle and concluded that your favorite chair could be your worst enemy.
+The term NEAT – an acronym for non-exercise activity thermogenesis – was coined by Dr. James Levine, a Mayo Clinic obesity researcher.

 Think of your idle body as a computer.
 When you are busy tapping away on the keyboard, your internal hard drive is humming along.

 Conversely, consistent activity throughout the day triggers your metabolism to work effectively.
 Researchers like Levine surmise that when you are idle for an hour or more, your blood sugar and blood fats elevate.

-Compelling data indicates that an hour at the gym does not make up for 12 hours sitting idle.
-Dr. Levine’s 2006 study on NEAT actually used motion-sensing underwear to track every step and fidget of 20 non-exercisers (half were obese, half were not).
+Compelling data indicate that an hour at the gym does not make up for 12 hours sitting idle.
+Dr. Levine’s 2006 study on the NEAT acronym actually used motion-sensing underwear to track every step and fidget of 20 non-exercisers (half were obese, and half were not).

 Additionally, total body movement was negatively linked with fat mass.
-That is to say, if obese participants had the same basic time sitting, standing and lying as the lean participants, they would have burned an extra 269 to 477 calories a day… or about one cheeseburger.
+That is to say, if obese participants had the same basic time sitting, standing, and lying as the lean participants, they burned an extra 269 to 477 calories a day, or about one cheeseburger.

 These results led researchers to pose another question: Do obese people sit more and move less just because they are obese?
 To explore this idea, the researchers recruited seven of the original 10 obese subjects to participate in a supervised 8-week weight loss program.

 But, simply by being aware that some people are naturally less inclined to move a lot during the day (NEAT), health care professionals can cajole and urge patients to add even a few steps a day to burn additional calories.

-Treadmill desks to the rescue!
+Treadmill Desks to the Rescue!

 In 2012, the Levine team at the Mayo Clinic embarked on another trial regarding the notion of sedentariness and its association with weight gain and obesity.
-Their hypothesis was that a 1-year intervention with a treadmill desk would be associated with an increase in employee daily physical activity.
+Their hypothesis was that a one year intervention with a treadmill desk would be associated with an increase in employee daily physical activity.

-Treadmills were given to 36 employees (25 women, 11 men) with sedentary jobs.
+Treadmills were given to 36 employees (25 women and 11 men) with sedentary jobs.
 Daily physical activity (using accelerometers), work performance, body composition, and blood variables were measured at baseline and then again 6 and 12 months after the treadmills were implemented.